-Instant Failover
+14.3 Instant Failover

-Basic failover is built into every ThinManager Ready thin client.
+Every ThinManager thin client can be configured to use basic failover.
 Detecting that the primary server is down and connecting to a backup server is usually achieved in10 to 20 seconds, depending on the monitoring configuration.
 Some applications will need additional time to launch and initialize the programs.
 Instant Failover was developed for people who need the session to switch to another terminal server and start running immediately, without any delays for starting the applications.

-When using Instant Failover, the ThinManager Ready thin client starts sessions on two servers at once.
+When using Instant Failover, the thin client starts sessions on two servers at once.
 The sessions are cascaded on the thin client, with the primary session on top.
 If the primary terminal server fails, the preexisting secondary session is switched to the forefront.